soz-live/soz-live.github.io/docs/users/quickstart.md

 ### Downloading SOZ

-Download the complete project file **SOZ-LIVE.lsp** from the **code** directory and save it into a local directory for loading into CAD.
+Download the complete project file **SOZ-LIVE.lsp** from the **code** directory in the repo, and save it into a local directory for loading into CAD.

 > **Notes:**<br>
 > - While the source code is split into multiple files, the entire project is contained within the one combined Lisp file.